nv-edwli/generative-virtual-screening/README.md

 [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) is a development environment manager that enables data scientists and developers to create, customize, collaborate, and migrate AI workloads and applications seamlessly across GPU systems, from laptops to cloud.

-If you do not NVIDIA AI Workbench installed, first complete the installation for AI Workbench [here](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html).
+If you do not have NVIDIA AI Workbench installed, first complete the installation for AI Workbench [here](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html).

 1. Fork this Project to your own GitHub namespace and copy the link